serverbee/ansible-role-virt-guest-manage/README.md

 #### Known issues

-1. If you want to set 1 Gb RAM for guest you will got an error message:
+1. If you want to set 1 Gb RAM for CentOS 7+ guest you will get an error message:
 ```bash
 /lib/dracut-lib.sh: line 1030: echo: write error: No space left on device
 ```